marvinkreis/guut/templates/prompts/debug_prompt_alt_experiments_v3.md

 ## Test

-Keep writing new hypotheses and testing them until you understand the muntant.
-Once you have understood the mutant, you can finish debugging and write the mutant-killing test.
+Keep experimenting until you found inputs for which the mutant produces a different output than the correct implementation (exceptions and infinite loops also count).
+Once you found those inputs, you can finish debugging and write the mutant-killing test.

 The test is different that an experiment.
 In the test, you don't import the mutant.
-Instead you write a test that passes on the correct code and fail when executed against the mutant.
+Instead you write a test that passes on the correct code and fails when executed against the mutant.

 Output the test as a simple python snippet.
 Don't use any functions or testing frameworks.